ska-sa/spead2/doc/introduction.rst

 Installing spead2 for Python
 ----------------------------
-The only Python dependencies are numpy_ and six_, although support for asynchronous I/O also requires trollius_.
+The only Python dependencies are numpy_ and six_, and trollius_ on Python versions below 3.4 (for 3.4+, trollius can still be used, and is needed to run the test suite).
 Running the test suite additionally requires nose_, decorator_ and netifaces_, and some tests depend on PySPEAD_ (they will be skipped if it is not installed).
 It is also necessary to have the development headers for Python.

 There are two ways to install spead2 for Python: compiling from source and installing a binary wheel.
 The binary wheels are experimental and only